Mina161/btc-tracker/README.md

 # btc-tracker
-React App for thosw who want to track their BTC pound investments
+React App for thosw who want to track their BTC gold pound investments